ramleo/End-to-End-GenAI-Chatbot-using-Llama2/README.md

 `msg = request.form["msg"]`:
 This line retrieves the user's input from the request. request.form is a dictionary-like object that contains data submitted through an HTML form.
 "msg" is the name of the form field where the user's input is expected.
-This assumes you have an input field with name="msg" in your chat.html file.

 `input = msg:`
 This line assigns the retrieved message to a variable named input.

 `result = qa.invoke({"query": input})`:
 This is the core of the logic.
-It calls the invoke method of your question-answering system (qa, which you likely defined earlier in your code) with the user's input as the query.
+It calls the invoke method of your question-answering system (qa) with the user's input as the query.
 The result of the question-answering system is stored in the result variable.